 Just like us watches can't support hours long exposures to the sun.
 Many hours of exposure to the sun can make the inside of the watch reach high temperatures above 150 degrees.
 Heat increases the vibrations of the atoms in the metal resulting in parts of the mechanism expanding.

 Finally, whether you are at the beach, on a sailing boat or on a cruise keep in mind that your watch is not waterproof.
-Indeed, our mechanical watches are 3 ATM, which makes them resistant to accidental contact with water including rain or splashing, but they are not equipped for swimming or scuba diving.
+Indeed, our mechanical watches are 3 ATM, which makes them resistant to accidental contact with water including rain or splashes, but they are not equipped for swimming or scuba diving.
 It is therefore important to keep your mechanical watch away from water to ensure its proper functioning and prevent the leather bracelet from deteriorating with repeat contact with water.